Essential Concepts

 Trees and Nodes

-schema tree allows us to decide which data trees are valid and which are not.
+• schema tree allows us to determine which data trees are valid and which are not.

 Each node in the data tree corresponds to a data node in the schema tree.
 This looks confusing but in fact it is quite logical: data nodes are special schema nodes that have counterparts in the data tree.
 There are other schema nodes, namely choice and case, that don’t have this property – they are used in the schema for specifying possible alternatives of which only one can appear in the data tree.